PortalToBlockchainOrganization/CryptoCount/README.md

 Remote API Documentation: https://portaltoblockchain.org/api || https://github.com/PortalToBlockchainOrganization/CryptoCount_API

 CryptoCount 0.2.2 communicates the project into TypeScript.

-To follow developments as they happen, please checkout tsDilution and navigate to backend/Routes/Analysis/SetHistoryObjectImpl.
+To follow the latest developments as they happen, please checkout dilutionTS and navigate to backend/Routes/Analysis/SetHistoryObjectImpl.

 # Run 0.2.1